Grow a Garden Straight Out of Your Kid's Favorite Book

 • Plants: Fill this secret garden with a riot of colors from traditional English garden flowers like foxgloves, delphiniums, and lavender.
 Add layers of green with ferns and ivy to create a backdrop that feels both wild and carefully curated.
 Dot the landscape with stepping stones surrounded by soft moss or creeping thyme, perfect for tiny feet to explore.

 • Interactive Element: Build a sense of adventure and ownership by installing a miniature door in the garden wall, suggesting a secret passage to an even more secluded area.
-Set up a small gardener’s nook with tools just the right size for little hands, where kids can dig, plant, and see their efforts bear fruit.
+Set up a small gardener’s nook with tools just the right size for little hands, where kids can dig and plant, then watch their seeds actually grow.
 Encourage them to maintain a garden journal, documenting each new bloom and visiting critter, turning every day in the garden into a story of its own.

 Dragons Love Tacos by Adam Rubin

 Dragons Love Tacos is a whimsical tale that explores the quirky love dragons have for tacos.
-It’s an adventure filled with fiery salsa mishaps and taco parties that capture the hearts of young readers.
+It’s an adventure filled with fiery salsa mishaps and taco parties that have kids begging for another read.
 This book serves up a fun mix of dragon antics and the universal joy of munching on tacos.

 • Setting: Imagine transforming part of your garden into a vibrant and colorful fiesta scene straight out of the book.
 Create a space that feels playful and a bit wild, with bright colors and festive decorations.
 Think of setting up a small taco garden station where kids can grow ingredients like tomatoes, cilantro, and various peppers.

-• Plants: Plant beds filled with the key taco ingredients—juicy tomatoes, spicy peppers, and fragrant cilantro.
+• Plants: Plant beds filled with the key taco ingredients: juicy tomatoes and spicy peppers.
 Add a dash of fun by including plants like corn and beans, which can also be used in taco recipes.
 Surround the area with sunflowers and marigolds to attract pollinators and add to the fiesta vibe with their bright blooms.

 • Interactive Element: Build a child-sized, dragon-themed outdoor kitchen or a simple play area with a pretend stove and cooking utensils.
 Set up a colorful table with waterproof play settings where kids can pretend to host their own taco parties.
-Decorate the space with dragon motifs and playful signs like "Beware of Taco-Loving Dragons!" to spark imagination and encourage role-playing.
+Decorate the space with dragon motifs and playful signs like “Beware of Taco-Loving Dragons!” to get them deep into character.

 Peter Rabbit by Beatrix Potter